What is an Information Prescription?

 - keep your kidneys healthy

-- looking after yourself if you have kidney disease
+- look after yourself if you have kidney disease

-Working with your doctor or nurse you can use the information prescription to identify the steps you can take towards a better future with diabetes.
+Talk to your doctor or nurse about getting an Information Prescription.
+Working with your doctor or nurse you can use the Information Prescription to identify the steps you can take towards a better future with diabetes.

 By improving your results and taking control of your diabetes, you can dramatically lower your risk of experiencing complications.
 It will also help you feel fitter, more energetic and healthier.

-If you have received an information prescription it may be because your levels of blood pressure, cholesterol or HbA1c are higher than the recommended limits.
-You doctor or nurse should make sure the information prescription gives your latest test result and explains what this means.
+You have received an Information Prescription to help you manage your diabetes and reduce your risk of complications.
+Your doctor or nurse should make sure the Information Prescription gives your latest test result and explains what this means.

 How do I get my clinician to use these?

-Try asking your healthcare professional if they have seen the information prescriptions.
-If they haven't, send them thisshort guide to information prescriptions (PDF, 1MB).
+Try asking your healthcare professional if they have seen the Information Prescriptions.
+If they haven't, send them this short guide to Information Prescriptions (PDF, 817KB).

-It is important to remember that your doctor or nurse will decide if it is appropriate for you to receive an information prescription based on a number of clinical factors.
-For this reason, people with diabetes shouldn’t assume that all the information applies to them, but discuss it with their healthcare professional first.
+It is important to remember that your doctor or nurse will decide if it is appropriate for you to receive an Information Prescription based on a number of clinical factors.
+For this reason, discuss this with your healthcare professional first as not all of the information may be relevant to you.